McOmghall/autotroll/README.md

 #Autotroll
-A python module that sets up sentiment analysis to troll twitter accounts.
+A ruby module that sets up sentiment analysis to troll twitter accounts.

 ####Disclaimers